Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: Asymptotic Convergence and Universal Confidence Region Results

 While not discussed here, other general results to obtain confidence sets are possible with certain additional assumptions on the structure of the problem.
 For example, discrete decision variables may allow for certain types of bounds (see, e.g., \cite{kshdm_saa_siopt2001}).
 Others use the relationship between the cost of an action without prior knowledge of the random realization $\xi$ compared to the {\it recourse} cost after observing $\xi$ (e.g., \cite{ccp2005} and \cite{shmoyswamysaa2004}).
 In the following, we assume only general properties of $f(x,\xi)$ and the region $X$.

 The focus of this paper is related to results concerning high-dimensional statistics (e.g., \cite{mjw2019}), which focus on deriving bounds that are relevant for (relatively) small numbers of samples and that often employ lower dimensional representation (such as factors for explain asset prices, e.g., \cite{sksn2023}) or effective dimension (e.g., \cite{jlpv2022}).
 Another related area of interest concerns methods for reducing the loss in an objective such as in \eqref{generalmodel} when using a surrogate optimization model.
 A general decision analytic Bayesian view of this issue appears in \cite{jsrw2006}.
 Procedures for correcting the objective for both estimation and objective losses appear in \cite{aepg2022} and specifically for removing bias in the objective for a linear objective in \cite{siayrf2018}, \cite{vgpr2021}, and \cite{vgmhpr2023}, for a lasso objective in \cite{ajam2018}, and for mean-variance portfolios in \cite{kanzhou}.
 Other papers that consider approaches for reducing errors include forms of cross-validation (e.g., \cite{mstone1974}) and various forms of shrinkage estimators such as the James-Stein estimator (\cite{wjcs1961}) and related forms for pooling data (e.g., \cite{vgnk2021}).

-This paper focuses in particular on the uses of independent estimates for the decision variables based on sub-sampling and their advantages for nonlinear convex objective functions $f$.
+The results in this paper are also closely related to uses of bootstrapping or bagging (bootstrap aggregation) procedures in stochastic programs, such as in \cite{eichhornroemisch2007} for discrete model, and articulated for general models in \cite{lamqian2022} and explored experimentally in \cite{cw2024}.
+While the focus of these papers is on constructing (and evaluating) confidence intervals based on asymptotic results, the results in this paper primarily relate to performance in high-dimensional regimes where asymptotic results may have less relevance.
+In particular, this paper focuses in particular on the uses of independent estimates for the decision variables based on sub-sampling and their advantages for nonlinear convex objective functions $f$.
+The results may, however, be combined with those of the previously mentioned papers to obtain confidence intervals when relevant.